Ronald Acuña Jr. Player Props: Braves vs. Marlins

-Ronald Acuna Jr. -- with a slugging percentage of .676 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the mound, on May 2 at 6:40 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. and his .656 slugging percentage over his past 10 games, battle starting pitcher Braxton Garrett and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

-He reached base in his only plate appearance in his most recent game against the Mets.
+He had a one-hit performance in his last game (1-for-3) against the Marlins.

 Ronald Acuña Jr. Game Info & Props vs. the Marlins